Request Appointment

 The Role of Gums and Tongue in Oral Health

 The gums and tongue are crucial components of the oral cavity.
 They play an essential role in maintaining healthy teeth and preventing oral diseases.
-Here are some of the roles of gums and tongue in oral health:
+Here are some of their key functions:

-- Gums protect teeth roots: The gums protect the roots of teeth from harmful bacteria and other substances that can cause decay and gum disease.
-Healthy gums create a tight seal around the teeth, preventing bacteria from entering the root canal.
+• Gums protect teeth roots: The gums shield the roots of teeth from harmful bacteria and substances that can cause decay and gum disease.
+Healthy gums create a tight seal around the teeth, preventing bacteria from entering sensitive areas.

-- Tongue cleanses the mouth: The tongue is covered in tiny bumps called papillae, which help to clean the mouth by removing food particles and bacteria.
-It also helps to distribute saliva, which is essential for maintaining healthy teeth and gums.
+• Tongue cleanses the mouth: The tongue is covered in tiny bumps called papillae, which help remove food particles and bacteria.
+It also distributes saliva, which is essential for maintaining oral health.

-- Tongue aids in speech and taste: The tongue plays a crucial role in speech and taste.
-It helps us to form words and distinguish different tastes.
+• Tongue aids in speech and taste: The tongue plays a critical role in forming words and identifying different tastes.

 The Consequences of Neglecting Gum and Tongue Health